 Battlefield 6 is finally here, and gamers are breathing a sigh of relief.
 After a few divisive entries, the series has been taken back to what made it legendary - a chaotic mix of teamwork and mayhem, large-scale warfare reminiscent of Bad Company 2 and Battlefield 3.
 The game is packed with explosive vehicle battles, destructible environments, as well as infantry gunfights that feel gritty, and your weapon choice can make or break a match.
 Which is why we’ve put together the ultimate Battlefield 6 Best Weapons Tier List.
-We’ve tested every gun extensively throughout the entire beta period and cross-checked our findings with trusted community sources to create a definitive, no-nonsense ranking of the top performers.
+We’ve tested every gun extensively and cross-checked our findings with trusted community sources to create a definitive, no-nonsense ranking of the top performers.

 Battlefield 6 Weapons Ranking Explained